What is stock sync?

 Verify requirements for stock sync

-Requirements before activation
+Requirements before requesting activation

-All stores and sales channels should be connected.
+All stores and sales channels are connected

-Catalog setup should be complete.
+Catalog setup is complete.

-All kits are imported / set up.
+All kits are imported and configured.

 All listings with duplicate SKUs but are actually separate products were split / uncombined.